 Editing images on a small screen is rarely as effective as using a laptop or other large screen

 Lensa is probably best known for its Magic Avatar feature, which trains a generative image model on a series of your selfies to generate a collection of wacky AI portraits.
 That part of it works exactly as described, though I'm not sure it strictly counts as photo editing.
-Still, the rest of Lensa's AI features are more than enough to get it on this list as the best mobile photo editor.
+Still, the rest of Lensa's AI features are more than enough to get it on this list as the best mobile photo editor.Â

 As for other features: the AI-powered Auto Filter was a nice way to navigate the few dozen options.
 The AI Eraser was better than most other apps I tested, though still far short of Photoshop or Luminar Neo.
 The Backdrop Cutout and Sky Replacement tools both did really good jobs even with challenging images, and I actually really like the options you could drop in instead.

-Expect AI photo editors to change fast
+Expect AI photo editors to keep changing

 Related reading:

 This article was originally published in June 2023.
-The most recent update was in August 2024.
+The most recent update was in February 2026.